 A Note on Breathability

-Remember you can get hot and sweaty walking up a steep hill while wearing only a tee shirt.
-We've overheard far too many people saying that their jacket didn't breathe at all or quite enough for their specific needs.
+You can sweat walking up a steep hill while wearing only a tee shirt.
+We've overheard far too many people saying that their jacket didn't breathe at all or quite enough for their particular needs.
 All of these jackets allow moisture to pass through them; however, none of them allow all the moisture you'd want to escape if you're working hard while wearing too many layers, or just plain working hard at a high exertion rate (at warmer temperatures).
-If there is a point when your lightweight t-shirt can't breathe and pass moisture quick enough, know the same is true for your rain jacket.
-Set yourself up for success and do your best to wear the minimum layers you can get away with, while using the vents to maximize the air exchange and allow moisture and heat to escape.
+Sometimes your lightweight t-shirt can't breathe and pass moisture quick enough and the same goes for rain jackets.
+Set yourself up for success and wear the minimum layers you can get away with, while using the vents to maximize the air exchange and allow moisture and heat to escape.

 Due to its construction, eVent is the most breathable waterproof fabric we tested.
 Gore-Tex PacLite and some PU laminates like Marmot's NanoPro 2.5 layer laminate are close, but can't quite pass as much moisture.
-We didn't think eVent was FAR more breathable, but after extensive side-by-side testing and real world use, we think it narrowly won our review team over.
-As a note, in this review we didn't test any jackets that used Gore-Tex Active Shell which WL Gore claims is the most breathable of their current three types of Gore-Tex.
+We didn't find eVent FAR more breathable, but after extensive side-by-side testing and real world use, we think it narrowly won our review team over.
+We didn't test any jackets that used Gore-Tex Active Shell which WL Gore claims is the most breathable of their current three types of Gore-Tex.

 Side-by-Side Hiking Test

 We tested the breathability of all of these jackets in both real world use while hiking and backpacking, but also in a series of systematic side-by-side hiking in the rain tests (which the normal Pacific Northwest Fall served up plenty of rainy days to help us out).
 We also performed a 10-minute stair master test.